open-telemetry/opentelemetry-specification/specification/trace/api.md

 `Span` that is started but inactive is not tracked in the `Context` by the `Tracer`, but it still MUST have a start timestamp set at the time of creation.

+A common case where starting an inactive `Span` is used is with asynchronous callbacks.
+Before the callback is set up, an inactive `Span` is started, with the currently active `Span`, if one exists, as the parent.
+This new `Span` is passed to the callback as an argument and to be set as active within the body of the callback when it is run.

 When getting the current span, the `Tracer` MUST return a placeholder `Span` with an invalid `SpanContext` if there is no currently active `Span`.